 After selecting a CultureGrams edition, you can select a report using the interactive map.
 In some cases, adjacent countries or regions may not have adequate color contrast.
 If you find the interactive map difficult to use, you can navigate to a particular report using the dropdown menu which appears before the map, or by using the list of regions below the map.

-CultureGrams is designed for keyboard-only navigation, but there are some areas where you might have difficulty:
+CultureGrams is designed for keyboard-only navigation and screen readers.
+There are two areas where you may encounter challenges:

-- Within the image photo gallery, the focus order for controls makes this area hard to navigate using a keyboard.
+- In the image photo gallery, the focus order of visual controls makes this area hard to navigate using a keyboard.
 The arrows that move to the next or previous image function, but if you want to download or cite the current image using the on-page buttons, you may find it necessary to tab many times through off-screen elements before these buttons are highlighted.

 On each main report page for a country, state, or province – and within the subsections of the report – there is an option to have the text on the page read aloud.
 To use this feature, look for the widget near the top of the page next to the “Listen” label and select the play button.